thomasfermi/proj4_cmake_example/README.md

 Linux:~/$ cd build
 Linux:~/$ cmake .. "-DCMAKE_TOOLCHAIN_FILE=/home/my_user_name/vcpkg/scripts/buildsystems/vcpkg.cmake"
 ```
 In the last command I assumed that you have your vcpkg installation under `/home/my_username/vcpkg`.
 Change the command according to your actual installation path (the path to where you cloned the vcpkg github repo).
-Hopefully cmake will finish successfully so that you can execute
+If CMake did not finish successfully, please check out the appendix of this README.md.
+If CMake did finish successfully, you can execute
 ```
 Linux:~/$ make
 ```